moehriegitt/vastringify/README.md

-This uses macro magic, compound literals, and _Generic to take printf() to the next level: type-safe printing, printing into compound literal char arrays, full support for UTF-8, 16, and 32, with good error and pass-through handling.
+This uses macro magic, compound literals, and _Generic to take printf() to the next level: type-safe printing, printing into compound literal char arrays, easy UTF-8, -16, and -32, with good error handling.

-The goal is to be safe and remove the need for varargs, and also to have little stack usage with the printfs that are provided, to make this suitable even for embedded software.
+The goal is to be safe by removing the need for function varargs.

-The usual C printf formatting syntax is used, with some restrictions and some extensions.
+The usual C printf formatting syntax is used, with some restrictions and quite a few extensions.

+This let's you mix UTF-8, -16, -32 strings seamlessly in input and output strings, without manual string format conversions, and without using different format specifiers or print function names.

+This liberates you from thinking about `%u` vs. `%lu` vs. `%llu` vs. `%zu`, even in portable code with different integer types.

-'Type-safe' in this context does not mean that you get more compile errors, but that the format specifier does not specify the argument type, but just defines the print format.
+'Type-safe' in this context does not mean that you get more compile errors, but that the format specifier does not need to specify the argument type, but just defines the print format.
+In fact, format strings with this library will have less compile-time checking (namely none) than with modern compilers for standard `printf`.
+This approach is still safer.

 ## Compatibility